ChrisHexapod/hexapod_ros/README.md

   * Since the U2D2 has only one ttl-level port you either need a U2D2 PowerHub, or the old 6 port hub (in addition to the PhantomX Hub).
   * Since connectors have changed, two adapter cable (DYNAMIXEL Cable X3P -  X-Series to AX-Series) are needed too.
   * You also have to think about power supply for your RaspberryPi.
 Here splice connectors were used to attach a 5V,3A BEC to the Pi using a spare USB-C connector.
+  * The hexapod needs a depth-sensor.
+You can either use a depth-camera (e.g., Astra Cam) to have a fake laser and a 3D slam, or a standard ranging device such as a RPLidar.
 * Onboard Unit (SBC)
   * Raspberry Pi 4B; 4GB Version
   * Ubuntu 20.04 LTS, server install